Laser Cutting Technology

-Laser cutting is a modern industrial process in which a high-powered laser is used to rapidly cut and shape metals.
-The computer-controlled laser causes the targeted areas to vaporise, melt or burn away, leaving a clean finish.
-Laser cutting is precisely controlled and highly efficient.
+Laser cutting is a modern industrial process implemented via a CNC controlled system in which a high-powered laser is used to rapidly cut profiles in sheet metals, resulting in a clean finish.

-We use a Bystronic 4.4Kw lasers, which are capable of cutting stainless steel up to 12mm in thickness, aluminium up to 6mm and mild steel up to 15mm.
+We use 2 Bystronic fibre lasers a 4kw and a 6kw, which are capable of cutting stainless steel up to 12mm in thickness, aluminium up to 6mm and mild steel up to 15mm.
 Our maximum sheet size is 3000mm x 1500mm.

 Laser cutting is a modern industrial process in which high-powered lasers are used to rapidly cut and shape ﬂat sheet metal.